-The CD-ROM, CD-RW, and DVD-ROM drives can play audio CDs, but only the DVD-ROM drive can play DVD audio.
+The optical drives can play audio CDs, but only the DVD-ROM drive can play DVD audio.
 Insert the audio CD and Windows[TM] automatically opens an audio player and begins playing.
 Depending on the DVD audio disc and installed software, it may require that you open a DVD player to listen to DVD audio.
 You can adjust the volume using hotkeys or Windows[TM] speaker icon on the taskbar.